lmiphay/lms-gd/README.md

 # OpenRC

-To have logitechmediaserver start inside the container:
+To have the host start the container:

 * `rc-config add lms-gd`
 * [optional] change container name in /etc/conf.d/lms-gd